oracle/python-oracledb/doc/src/api_manual/fetch_info.rst

 API: FetchInfo Objects
 **********************

-These objects are created internally when a query is executed.
+FetchInfo objects are created internally when a query is executed.
 They are found in the sequence :data:`Cursor.description`.
 There is one FetchInfo object for each column.
 For compatibility with the Python Database API, this object behaves as a 7-tuple containing the values for the attributes ``name``,